Installation Methods Sample Clauses

 Installation Methods.
 The USGS shall cut all jackets and surface treatment materials to the appropriate lengths at the staging area along the shoreline and then transport the jackets/surface treatment materials to the pile using flat-bottomed boats.
 No overwater structures or heavy machinery shall be used during the project.

 Installation Methods.
 A. Conductors shall be installed in concealed raceways except as shown otherwise on the drawings or specified to be otherwise in these specifications.
 Exposed conduits and wires shall be installed parallel or perpendicular to building surfaces.
 Conduits and wires in the space above ceilings shall be supported adequately and shall not be laid on the top of ceiling systems.
 Conduits and wires installed above ceilings shall be considered exposed.
+B. Electrical conduits shall not be hung on hangers with any other service foreign to the electrical systems, nor shall they be attached to other foreign services.
+C. The lighting and power branch circuit conductors shall be installed in separate raceway systems unless specifically shown or noted otherwise.

 Installation Methods.
 There are a number of methods for installing wood floors, floating, gluing or stapling.
-Apart from where specified in the following sections most existing floor finishes e.g. xxxx, carpet etc., should be removed prior to installation of your new wood floor. (note – do not try to remove old vinyl as it may contain asbestos.
+Apart from where specified in the following sections most existing floor finishes e.g. ▇▇▇▇, carpet etc., should be removed prior to installation of your new wood floor. (note – do not try to remove old vinyl as it may contain asbestos.
 If in doubt, contact a professional flooring contractor for guidance).

 Related to Installation Methods

-• Installation Where installation is required, Contractor shall be responsible for placing and installing the product in the required locations at no additional charge, unless otherwise designated on the Contract or purchase order.
-Contractor’s authorized product and price list shall clearly and separately identify any additional installation charges.
-All materials used in the installation shall be of good quality and shall be free of defects that would diminish the appearance of the product or render it structurally or operationally unsound.
-Installation includes the furnishing of any equipment, rigging, and materials required to install or replace the product in the proper location.
+• Installation When installation is required, the Contractor shall be responsible for placing and installing the Commodities or parts in the required locations at no additional charge.
+All materials used in the installation shall be of good quality and shall be free of defects that would diminish the appearance of the Commodity or render it structurally or operationally unsound.
+Installation includes the furnishing of any equipment, tools, rigging, labor, and materials required to install or replace the Commodities or parts in the proper location.
 Contractor shall protect the site from damage and shall repair damages or injury caused during installation by Contractor or its employees or agents.
 If any alteration, dismantling, excavation, etc., is required to achieve installation, the Contractor shall promptly restore the structure or site to its original condition.
 Contractor shall perform installation work so as to cause the least inconvenience and interference with Customers and with proper consideration of others on site.
 Upon completion of the installation, the location and surrounding area of work shall be left clean and in a neat and unobstructed condition, with everything in satisfactory repair and order.